 Your course is written using a combination of US English and UK English spellings.
 For instance, in US English, the word 'license' is used both as a noun and a verb.
 In UK English, the noun form is 'licence'.
 Where there are such differences, we try to use the spelling that will bring most clarity to most readers.

-As an enrolled student of Audio Masterclass you will be entitled to ask questions about the course content at any time during your two-year enrollment period.
+As an enrolled student of Audio Masterclass you will be entitled to ask questions about the course content at any time during your one full year enrollment period.
 (All course materials can be printed, saved or downloaded to keep permanently.)

 So that we can serve all of our students fairly, we ask you to consider the following...

 IMPORTANT - When contacting Audio Masterclass, you must use the e-mail address that you used when you enrolled.
 We will not be able to recognize you otherwise.